Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Related Work

 \subsection{RL}

-Conventional RL algorithms perform well on simple, tabular state spaces~\cite{1}.
-However, it is challenging for them to extract features from complex state space.
-Using DNNs as powerful function approximators, modern DRL has resolved this problem by directly learning a mapping function from the raw sensation state space to the action space.
-Two broad families of gradient-based algorithms typically optimize the DRL: the Q-learning algorithm~\cite{19} represented by DQN~\cite{2} and the policy gradient algorithm~\cite{20} represented by PPO~\cite{21}.
+Conventional RL algorithms excel at handling simple, tabular state spaces~\cite{sutton2018reinforcement}.
+However, they face challenges when dealing with complex state spaces.
+To address this issue, modern DRL relies on powerful function approximators, such as DNNs, to learn a mapping function directly from the raw sensory state space to the action space.
+Two main families of gradient-based algorithms are commonly used in DRL: the Q-learning algorithm~\cite{watkins1992q}, represented by DQN~\cite{mnih2015human}, and the policy gradient algorithm~\cite{sehnke2010parameter}, represented by PPO~\cite{schulman2017proximal}.

-DQN~\cite{2} approximates the optimal Q function using DNNs, resulting in a policy that chooses the action maximizing the Q-value for a given state.
-It contains two essential techniques: the experience replay and the target network.
-The former stores the agent's experiences into a replay buffer and allows them to be used in many weight updates for greater data efficiency.
-The latter aims to generate the targets in the Q-learning update and address the instability problem of the combination between DNNs and Q-learning.
-DQN and its improved variants, such as Double DQN~\cite{22} and Dueling DQN~\cite{23}, are developing towards human-level control in Atari video games~\cite{24} with discrete action spaces.
+DQN~\cite{mnih2015human} leverages DNNs to approximate the optimal Q function, resulting in a policy that selects the action that maximizes the Q-value for a given state.
+Two crucial techniques employed in DQN are the experience replay and the target network.
+The former stores the agent's experiences into a replay buffer, allowing them to be reused in many weight updates for greater data efficiency.
+The latter generates the targets in the Q-learning update and addresses the instability problem that arises when combining DNNs and Q-learning.
+DQN and its improved variants, such as Double DQN~\cite{van2016deep} and Dueling DQN~\cite{wang2016dueling}, are currently advancing towards achieving human-level control in Atari video games~\cite{bellemare2013arcade} with discrete action spaces.